Frances Galvon

 We want to execute this in a way that 99.9% of the audience is in on the joke, but there’s that one guy in the theater that keeps thinking, why is everyone laughing?

-Sports / Videogames
+Sports / Videogames - THE SPOT

 Cut to a packed soccer stadium at night.
 The energy is palpable, feels more akin to a gladiator match than a typical contemporary sporting event.
 The epic scale of the thousands of spectators will be seamlessly achieved in post with crowd matching and duplication of our practical fans.